ejarvinen/42Ft_printf/README.md

 # 42Ft_printf

-A recode of the `printf()` function from C Standard Library with the following features:
+A 42 school project of re-coded `printf()` function from C Standard Library with the following features:

 * `%c` prints a single character
 * `%s` prints a string as defined by the common C convention